Upturn unsubscribed user

 Total Addressable Market (TAM)

-The global oilfield services market is estimated to be worth hundreds of billions of dollars annually.
-Halliburton is positioned to capture a significant portion of this market through its comprehensive service offerings.
+The total addressable market for oilfield services is estimated to be in the hundreds of billions of dollars annually.
+Halliburton is positioned to capture a significant portion of this TAM through its extensive service offerings and global reach.

 Upturn SWOT Analysis